ebzzry/ebzzry.github.io/ugarit.md

 ## Configuration

-Ugarit at this point isn't usable yet — we need to specify where will it store the snapshots.
+Ugarit at this point isn't usable yet — you need to specify where should it store the snapshots.
 When creating a snapshot of a directory several terabytes big, it is ideal to store the data on a fast, reliable, stress-tolerant disk.
 It is not uncommon for the command `ls` to experience a noticeable lag when ran inside the data directory.
-Let's presume that `/dev/sdb1` is a large filesystem and we want to mount it to `/ugarit/`.
+Let's presume that `/dev/sdb1` is a large filesystem and you want to mount it to `/ugarit/`.

 ```bash
 $ sudo mkdir /ugarit